LTLA/basilisk-manuscript/paper.md

 `basilisk` naturally integrates with `reticulate` to seamlessly call Python code from R.
 `basiliskRun()` will automatically load the appropriate Python instance before evaluating `fun=`, ensuring that the correct packages are available.
-If a different Python instance is already loaded into the current R session,
-`basiliskRun()` will automatically spin up a new R process to run `fun=` before transferring the results back to the current session.
+If a different Python instance is already loaded into the current R session, `basiliskRun()` will automatically spin up a new R process to run `fun=` before transferring the results back to the current session.
-This allows `basilisk` to support the use of `reticulate` with multiple Python environments in a single analysis, despite the fact that `reticulate` is limited to only one Python instance for the lifetime of an R session [@multienvreticulate].
+In this manner, `basilisk` supports the use of `reticulate` with multiple Python environments in a single analysis, despite the fact that `reticulate` is limited to only one Python instance for the lifetime of any given R session [@multienvreticulate].

-This strategy ensures that a `basilisk` client package will always be able to successfully execute its Python-related code via `reticulate`.
+The use of new R processes ensures that a `basilisk` client package will always be able to successfully execute its Python-related code via `reticulate`.
 The client package remains functional even if other packages - or indeed, the user themselves - load a different Python instance into the current session.
-In fact, client packages can be forced to always start a new process in `basiliskRun()` by turning off the `getBasiliskShared()` option, which ensures that `basilisk` does not interfere with other uses of Python in the current session.
+In fact, client packages can be forced to always start a new process in `basiliskRun()` by turning off the `getBasiliskShared()` option, which avoids interfering with non-`basilisk` usage of other Python instances via `reticulate` in the current session.
 However, this robustness comes at the cost of performance due to the need to spin up a new R process (with the associated delay from package loading) as well as the overhead of communication between different R processes.
 As such, loading of Python into the current session is preferred by default.

 It is also possible to obtain the path to the environment's directory for execution of Python code outside of `reticulate`.
 This is more onerous but allows clients to directly call executables that are provided in the environment.
 For example, the [`crisprScore`](https://bioconductor.org/packages/crisprScore) package [@crisprScore] relies on Python 2 environments that will no longer be supported by `reticulate` [@python2reticulate].
-By directly acquiring the path to the environment, the Python 2 executable can be located by `crisprScore` and used to execute legacy code.
+By directly acquiring the path to the provisioned environment, `crisprScore` can locate the Python 2 executable for execution of its legacy code.

 # Further comments

 The current set of `basilisk` clients can be found on [its Bioconductor landing page](https://bioconductor.org/packages/basilisk), including `snifter`, `crisprScore`, `zellkonverter`, `velociraptor` and `BiocSklearn`, to name a few.

-The name "basilisk" was based on the mythological monster [@rowling1998chamber].
+The name "basilisk" is based on the mythological snake monster [@rowling1998chamber].
 The original purpose of the `basilisk` package was to freeze Python package versions, much like how the monster was able to Petrify its victims.

 # Acknowledgements

 Thanks to Vince Carey, one of the first developers using `basilisk` in his [`BiocSklearn`](https://bioconductor.org/packages/BiocSklearn) package;
-Hervé Pagès, for helping to get this through the Bioconductor build system;
+Hervé Pagès, for helping me to get `basilisk` through the Bioconductor build system;
 Jean-Philippe Fortin, a `basilisk` power user with his [`crisprScore`](https://bioconductor.org/packages/crisprScore) package;
 and Luke Zappia, Alan O'Callaghan and Kevin Rue-Albrecht, for their feedback as client package developers.